Lee Ridley (comedian): Career

 In 2006, he worked as a journalist with the BBC and local newspapers, before taking on the role of online content manager for the city of Sunderland in 2007.

 In 2011, he worked as an online journalist for the Sunderland City Council media team and freelanced for dance and entertainment magazines and web sites.

 Ridley began performing comedy in 2012.

 His decision to perform standup himself came in the aftermath of a show by Ross Noble, after which Ridley encountered the comedian and challenged him on the quality of Noble's impersonation of Stephen Hawking, claiming he could do a far better impersonation of the renowned physicist.
-To formulate his routines, Ridley purchased an iPad Text to Speech app called Speak It!, which he pre-programmed with sentences based on material he created.
+To formulate his routines, Ridley purchased an iPad text-to-speech app called Speak It!, which he pre-programmed with sentences based on material he created.
 Following his first show, Ridley adapted his routine by selecting material that had received favourable audience reaction, and adopting a style of improvisation in which he occasionally created new material onstage through his synthesiser in real time.
 His first successful show was at the Edinburgh Festival Fringe in 2013, but he was forced to cut this short after he developed pneumonia.

 In 2014, Ridley won the BBC Radio New Comedy Awards.

-In 2015, Ridley began to pursue a professional comedy career, performing a new show entitled Disability for Dunces as part of the Edinburgh Fringe that year.
-The following year, he performed a sequel of the show, entitled "Volume 2", and in 2017 he launched a new show entitled Inspiration Porn, which made fun of "inspirational" videos and memes about disability.
+In 2015, Ridley began to pursue a professional comedy career, performing a new show titled Disability for Dunces as part of the Edinburgh Fringe that year.
+The following year, he performed a sequel of the show, titled "Volume 2", and in 2017 he launched a new show titled Inspiration Porn, which made fun of "inspirational" videos and memes about disability.

 By 2018, The Sequal Trust asked him to be a patron of their communication disability charity, a role he still plays.

 In 2018, Ridley starred in Radio 4 sitcom Ability, which he co-wrote with the writer and comedian Katherine Jakeways (series 1 and 2) and Kat Butterfield and Daniel Audritt (series 3).
 His role involved playing the disabled 'Matt', who moves out from his parents' home to share with his best friend from school, who refreshingly treats him as an equal but is not the influence Matt's concerned parents are looking for.
 In June 2018, Ridley won the 12th series of Britain's Got Talent after successfully making it through the audition stages, and winning the show by the public vote.
 In February 2019, Ridley appeared in one episode of the BBC Three television series, Jerk.

 In 2019, Ridley competed in America's Got Talent: The Champions, where he was eliminated in the preliminaries.
 He also released his first book I'm Only In It For The Parking.

-The voice-synthesiser Ridley uses does not reflect what his accent would be if he was able to speak; to correct that, in March 2021 he announced he would be working with a technology company, CereProc and the voice-artist Dan Pye to create a Consett accent similar to his family's.
+In March 2021 he announced he would be working with a technology company, CereProc and the voice-artist Dan Pye to create a Consett accent similar to his family's.